 Further details about these recommendations can be found below.

-Details of the IAG's discussions about these requirements can be found in the 14 February 2013, 27 March 2013 and 12 September 2013 meeting minutes, which can be downloaded from the IAG meeting minutes page.
-The 11 September 2014 meeting minutes will be made available following approval by the GPES IAG.
+Details of the IAG's discussions about these requirements can be found in the 14 February 2013, 27 March 2013, 12 September 2013 and 11 September 2014 meeting minutes, which can be downloaded from the IAG meeting minutes page.

 The GPES IAG discussed the care.data customer requirement version 1.0 at the 14 February 2013 meeting, and made the recommendation by majority vote that this requirement should proceed to extraction subject to changes.
 The full text of the IAG's recommendation and the IAG pack documents for this customer requirement can be downloaded via the right-hand menu.